biancaglez/MATH218/_posts/2016-09-12-getting-started.md

 ---
 layout: post
 title:  "Getting Started"
-subtitle: "We go over the syllabus and the software/accounts to set up for the course."
+subtitle: "We go over the syllabus, discuss what data science is, and set up the software/accounts for the course."
 date:   2016-09-12 10:00:00
 categories: jekyll update
 ---